Skip to content

 "project_id": "proj_flashback",

-Returns fully assembled layered context — procedural patterns, project state, retrieved memories, relevant document chunks, recent conversation — ready to inject into your system prompt.
-Not top-k chunks.
-A structured prompt layer.
+Returns a 5-layer prompt context — procedural / active project (core memory + state objects) / retrieved memories / document chunks / recent conversation — ready to inject into your system prompt.

 "session_id": "sess_abc123",